 Who is competing in the Cricket World Cup?

 There are 10 teams that compete in the Cricket World Cup.
 For the 2023 Cricket World Cup, India have already qualified automatically as hosts.
-A further 7 teams will be determined by the 2020-22 ICC Cricket World Cup Super League, with the remaining 2 teams coming from the 2022 Cricket World Cup Qualifier.
+A further 7 teams were determined by the 2020-22 ICC Cricket World Cup Super League (Afghanistan, Australia, Bangladesh, England, Pakistan and New Zealand), with the remaining 2 teams coming from the 2023 Cricket World Cup Qualifier due to take place in June 2023.

 What is the format of the Cricket World Cup?